fedorenchik/PlanetVim/docs/GUIDE.md

 The picker keeps your insertion point or current selection and opens a hidden group when needed.
 The existing Clap providers and command picker remain available.

+## Right-click menus

+Right-click in the editor to act on the clicked text or window.
+Clicking inside a selection keeps that selection; clicking outside it selects the new position.
+The menu adapts to the buffer and editing mode:

+- Ordinary files offer editing, word search, comments when the filetype supplies a comment format, file paths, file-tree reveal, a terminal in the file's directory, and window splits.
+Links, file references, spelling errors and diff windows add their relevant actions.
+- Selections offer copy/cut/paste, literal search, export, indentation, comments and text transformations.
+Read-only buffers retain copying and navigation.
+- Running language servers add supported definition/reference navigation, hover, rename, code actions and document or selection formatting.
+- The file tree offers opening, preview, expansion and file operations.
+Help offers tag navigation; quickfix and location lists offer entry navigation, independent list histories and filtering.
+The welcome screen offers opening entries, files and sessions.
+- Terminals offer paste, output browsing/copying, hiding and confirmed job stopping.
+Shift-right-click passes the click through to the terminal application.
+Command-line mode offers copying, pasting and clearing input.

+Hints and bottom tips teach the keys and commands for the current mode.
+The context builder loads on the first right-click and does not start tools merely by opening the menu.
+The native GTK tab-label menu remains Vim's built-in menu.

 ## Home startup and recovery

 `make install` (or `python3 scripts/install.py install`)